|

 People with

-mental retardation are people first.
+intellectual disability are people first.
 They

 have the same needs and desires as everyone else.
 Treat them as individuals.